 Publisher Rocket Review: Will This Help You Sell More Books?
-(2022)
+(2023)

 Depending on your area of writing, that can be difficult to find.
 But at least with Rocket’s information, you know what you’re going up against.

-Once you’ve create a good list of keywords, you can also use them in your subtitle and book description to better sell your books.
+Once you've created a good list of keywords, you can also use them in your subtitle and book description to better sell your books.

 Keep in mind that the data you get is real, but it's also subject to change as people search for different kinds of books over time.
 You may have to update your keywords periodically based on what people are searching.
 The good news, though, is that with Publisher Rocket, you can keep track of profitable keywords and make strategic decisions about when you should choose new ones.